Buenos Amigos: Background and release

 "Buenos Amigos" has been included on several compilation albums released by Torres and Selena.
 Following Selena's death in 1995, the track has been included on Ones (2002), Momentos Intimos (2004), and La Leyenda (2010).
 Torres included the track on Mis Mejores Canciones: 12 Super Exitos (1993), El Angel de la Ternura (1997), Solo Para Enamorados: 16 Exitos (2000), Solo Lo Mejor: 20 Exitos (2001), 30 Exitos Insuperables (2003), 15 de Coleccion (2004), Romanticos Por Siempre (2005), and Lo Esencial De Alvaro Torres (2006).
-During an interview with La Prensa, Torres said, "I invited her to sing with me when she was not well-known, and I wrote the song "Bueno amigos"; that song brings back memories.
+During an interview with La Prensa, Torres said, "I invited her to sing with me when she was not well-known, and I wrote the song "Buenos Amigos"; that song brings back memories.
 People will never forget Selena and that tune is one of my favorites."

 Composition

 "Buenos Amigos" is a Spanish-language, down-tempo pop ballad.
 It makes use of orchestra instruments including strings, flute, French horn, percussion, a brass section, and bass drum performed in a rhythmical beat.
 Torres sings the first verse, telling his friend she is an unreachable dream and that he loves her.
 His friend Selena replies, telling him how she does not feel the same way.
 During the bridge, both narrators say that if they shared the same feelings their love would be an ecstasy, but because their feelings are different they believe being friends is better than losing each other.

 Torres sings the second verse, telling Selena that he will wait for her, reasoning that he likes having an illusion and believing that she loves him.
 He then tells her he does not care how long he has to wait.
 Selena replies, telling him how beautiful his responses are, which makes her feel she is falling in love.
 Selena states that she stops herself from making a mistake that could hurt her.
 Torres and Selena repeat the song's chorus before the song concludes.